BHC Mesilla Valley Hospital

 BHC Mesilla Valley Hospital - Las Cruces, NM

-Bhc Mesilla Valley Hospital is a mental health and substance abuse rehab center located at 3751 Del Rey Boulevard in the 88012 zip code in Las Cruces, NM.
+Bhc Mesilla Valley Hospital is a dual diagnosis treatment facility located at 3751 Del Rey Boulevard in the 88012 zip code in Las Cruces, NM.
 It is operated by a private for-profit organization.
 Bhc Mesilla Valley Hospital provides methadone for pain management, naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Bhc Mesilla Valley Hospital include 12 step rehabilitation, community reinforcement and dialectical behavior therapy.
-Bhc Mesilla Valley Hospital also specializes in detox services and offers inpatient alcohol detox, inpatient opioid detox and cocaine detoxification.
-Bhc Mesilla Valley Hospital provides residential detox, long term rehab and hospital inpatient detoxification.
-It also provides inpatient detox, inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
-Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.
+Some of the treatment approaches used by Bhc Mesilla Valley Hospital include motivational interviewing, relapse prevention treatment and motivational incentives.
+Bhc Mesilla Valley Hospital also specializes in detox services and offers residential benzodiazepines detox, inpatient opioid detoxification and inpatient alcohol detox.
+Bhc Mesilla Valley Hospital provides outpatient rehabilitation, short-term residential treatment and partial hospitalization.
+It also provides inpatient detox services, residential substance use treatment and inpatient dual diagnosis treatment.
+Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.

 Address: 3751 Del Rey Boulevard, Las Cruces, NM 88012